Martin Brodeur: 1991–1995

 In the 1994–95 NHL season, which was shortened to 48 games due to an extended lockout, the Devils finished tied for ninth overall, fifth in their conference.
 With the leadership of Brodeur, they defeated the Boston Bruins in the first round, shutting them out in three of their four wins.
 In the second round against the Pittsburgh Penguins, Brodeur gave up nine goals and helped the Devils defeat the Penguins in five games.
-In the third round, the Devils defeated the Philadelphia Flyers in six games, giving them their first Stanley Cup Finals appearance in franchise history, against the heavily favoured Detroit Red Wings.
-The strong play of Brodeur and the Devils' "trap" method of defence made the series lopsided in favour of New Jersey, who swept the Red Wings 4 games to 0 while holding them to just seven goals in four games.
+In the third round, the Devils defeated the Philadelphia Flyers in six games, giving them their first Stanley Cup Final appearance in franchise history, against the heavily-favoured Detroit Red Wings.
+The strong play of Brodeur and the Devils' "trap" method of defence made the series lopsided in favour of New Jersey, who swept the Red Wings in four games, while holding them to just seven goals in those games.
 Brodeur won a Stanley Cup in his second full season in the NHL.
 After the victory, he was quoted as saying:

 In the last game against Detroit, the time from ten minutes left to one minute left was probably the longest nine minutes of my life.
 But from one to zero was probably the greatest time I've ever had.
 I didn't want the clock to run out.
 It was such a great feeling: people crying in the stands, people jumping up and down, people cheering.
 Guys couldn't even sit up on the bench.
 It was probably the best minute of my life.